-Summertime is here once again, and among the countless fun activities to be had during this time is a barbecue.
-What can be better in the summer than a cool pool, a nice drink, and a helpful dose of protein from your chosen grilled meat?
+Summertime is here once again, and among the countless fun activities to hold during this time is a barbecue.
+What can be better in the summer than a cool pool, a nice drink, and something hot off the grill?
 But, like all other special events or occasions, you have to ensure the safety of everybody who will participate.
-You have to be especially careful about holding events such as a barbecue during the summertime because countless factors could go wrong, and will go wrong if you don’t practice ensuring safety.
-In line with that, here are a few tips on how to ensure safety when you are having a barbecue, along with some facts and the history of barbecue that you can share and make you look like a genius in front of your friends or family.
+You have to be especially careful about holding events such as a barbecue during the summertime because things may go wrong, and will go wrong if you don’t practice ensuring safety.
+To experience barbecue fun while exercising safety, we sat down and wrote a few things that could help you on your next cookout!

 Some damages that a standard homeowners insurance covers:

 - Damage to the house itself

 - Damage to insured structures on your property

 - Injuries to a guest, under the liability portion of the policy

 Even if you do have insurance, it is still better to prevent the danger from happening in the first place.

 These BBQ Grill Safety Tips might interest you.